|Ruler:||King Jarrad I|

 Albion is an illiterate place.
 Only a very few can actually read, and these are generally the clergy.
 Books are a rarity in Albion and the only known library is located at Mount Macarack and is so important it has a chapter house of the Knights of the Sun to protect it.

 Heavy armour of any description is illegal to the peasants of Albion.
 The only people who are allowed to wear heavy armour are the nobility.
 In practical terms the only people who normally wear heavy armour are the Knights of the Sun.
 They wear the platemail of their station.

 Humans are by far the most common race in Albion and live everywhere.
 Dwarves typically come from Khazagrim, but are sometimes seen wandering on their trade missions.
-Elves are almost non existent in the Kingdom as they have shut their borders - their only contact with humans is on the edge of the Elvenwood.
+Fey are almost non existent in the Kingdom as they have shut their borders - their only contact with humans is on the edge of the Elvenwood.
 A very few half-orcs can be found in the northern reaches.
 A few of the humans found in the Kingdom are of Eastern origin.
 They must be very careful to avoid getting lynched wherever they travel, but they are usually found inside the cloistered walls of a monastery, and anyway, the peasants fear Easterners enough not to attack them wildly, especially if they are unarmed!